Canadians demand Indigenous people fight for rights quietly, where no one sees them: poll

 “Look, I’m all for Indigenouses having their rights or whatever,” said Regina resident Bianca Puro.
 “I just don’t like, you know, being inconvenienced or seeing them or anything.”

-This is the second major poll conducted by Wypipo-Reed in 2020.
-A previous survey published in January suggested that some 13% of Canadians think Indigenous people exist.
+This is just latest in a series of major polls conducted by Wypipo-Reed since 2020.
+The most recent survey published in October suggested that some 13% of Canadians think Indigenous people exist.